jeanrocco/USBtoBluetooth-converter/README.md

 As I was getting ready to buy a Bluetooth keyboard, to setup a Raspberry Pi Zero 2W, I stumbled on this inexpensive USBtoBluetooth converter.
 I already had a Pico W with soldered male headers, and instead of trying to desolder them, risky business, I chose to used female prototyping wires soldered to the USB individual wires, easy to do and error forgiving.
-Solder joints are protected with heatshrink tubing, and the whole gizmo fits in a pill bottle :-) .
+Solder joints are protected with heatshrink tubing, and the whole gizmo fits in a pill box :-) .